 Many utilities across the country offer consumers incentives and run recycling events for old, inefficient air conditioners.
 If you have an old air conditioner you’d like to recycle and replace with a newer, more efficient unit, check out Energy Star’s Database for Incentives and Joint Marketing Exchange (DIME) web page to find an air conditioner recycling program near you.

 As noted above, it’s important to confirm that whoever removes your refrigerant has obtained the proper licensing.
-The last thing you want is to find yourself in legal trouble for improper disposal.
+The last thing you want is to find yourself in legal trouble for improper disposal when recycling your air conditioner.

 Once the refrigerant has been properly removed you can begin dismantling the AC unit for scrap parts.
 Collect aluminum coils, the motor, and the radiator for the most valuable parts of the unit.
 Scrap metal collectors and sellers often seek out old air conditioners because of their many valuable parts.